TheNotary/adventure_channel/README.md

 e.g. the below pending test...

 ```
-it "should do a thing that was once considered but no one had to to implement"
+it "should do a thing that was once considered but no one had time to implement"
 ```

 Might become...

 ```
-it "should do a thing that was once considered but no one had to to implement" do
+it "should do a thing that was once considered but no one had time to implement" do
   # This kind of puts a break point in your code so you can try running commands
   # It's indispensable in the ruby world and it along with unit tests is the
   # reason we don't bother with code debuggers